 Jane A. G. Kise

-Jane A. G. Kise, EdD, is a consultant with extensive experience in professional development for instructional coaching, differentiation, and effective mathematics instruction.
+Jane A. G. Kise, EdD, is an educational presenter with extensive experience in professional development for instructional coaching, differentiation, and effective mathematics instruction.
 Other areas of expertise include leadership development and coaching, strategic planning, team building, and conflict resolution.
 She has worked with Minneapolis Public Schools, the Bush Foundation, Pennsylvania Department of Education, Minnesota Department of Education, television stations, large and small businesses, nonprofit organizations, and community banking organizations.
 In addition to having an active client base in North America, Dr. Kise has conducted workshops in Germany, Saudi Arabia, New Zealand, England, France, and Australia.

 In 2005, Dr. Kise received the Isabel Briggs Myers Award for her research on differentiated coaching.
 In 2007, she received the Journal of Psychological Type Award for Best Application of Psychological Type for her research on coaching teachers for change.